Efficient Intra-Rack Resource Disaggregation for HPC Using Co-Packaged DWDM Photonics: Photonics for Resource Disaggregation

 \subsubsection{Wavelength Selective Optical Switches and AWGRs}

 The inherent wavelength-selectivity of \ac{MRR} switching cells allows for the straightforward implementation of \ac{WSS} topologies.
 This enables one to establish all-to-all networks by leveraging \ac{WDM}.
-Currently, \ac{MRR}-based switches with the largest radix include the 8$\times$8 crossbar~\cite{ElasticWDMxBar2017} and switch-and-select~\cite{NonBlockingSwitchFabric}, but have been experimentally emulated to include a 16$\times$16 Clos~\cite{PAM4CLOS}.
-The metrics in~\cite{PAM4CLOS} can be seen to correlate very closely with the scaling proposed in~\cite{ScalableMicroringClos}, making a practical case for the 128$\times$128 shown in Table~\ref{table:photonic switch summary}.
+Currently, \ac{MRR}-based switches with the largest radix include the $8 \times 8$ crossbar~\cite{ElasticWDMxBar2017} and switch-and-select~\cite{NonBlockingSwitchFabric}, but have been experimentally emulated to include a $16 \times 16$ Clos~\cite{PAM4CLOS}.
+The metrics in~\cite{PAM4CLOS} can be seen to correlate very closely with the scaling proposed in~\cite{ScalableMicroringClos}, making a practical case for the $128 \times 128$ shown in Table~\ref{table:photonic switch summary}.

 All-to-all networks via \ac{WDM} signals can also be achieved by \acp{AWGR}~\cite{Yoo20,AWGR_all_to_all,AWGR_all_to_all2, AWGR, AWGR_pleros}.
 As \acp{AWGR} are passive optical elements, no reconfiguration is possible within the routing fabric itself.
-Instead, fast wavelength-tunable lasers must be leveraged at the transmitter of every node if it wishes to address a different destination since \acp{AWGR} shuffle the light frequencies such that one lambda goes to each endpoint from each source. \acp{AWGR} enable us to implement an N$\times$N all-to-all topology using just $\mathcal{O}(N)$ fibers (each carrying N frequencies of light) whereas an implementation using copper would require N$^2$ wires.
+Instead, fast wavelength-tunable lasers must be leveraged at the transmitter of every node if it wishes to address a different destination since \acp{AWGR} shuffle the light frequencies such that one lambda goes to each endpoint from each source. \acp{AWGR} enable us to implement an $N \times N$ all-to-all topology using just $\mathcal{O}(N)$ fibers (each carrying $N$ frequencies of light).
+In contrast, an implementation using copper would require $N^2$ wires.
 Although the cost of fast wavelength-tunable lasers is still an ongoing research topic~\cite{TunableLasers2019}, \acp{AWGR} are mature, commercially available, and well established in literature~\cite{FSproduct}.